Full Name: Mouse GIP Active ELISA Kit (Gastric Inhibitory Polypeptide)

 GIP protein promotes the release of insulin among other crucial functions.
 It reduces gastric acid production, which helps to prevent small intestine damage from stomach acid.
 The absence of GIP-receptors directly corresponds with resistance to obesity, according to studies employing knockout mice and recent research suggesting that GIP may play essential roles in bone remodelling.
 Given that the GH/IGF-1 axis controls the expression of this gene, it has also been recognised as a potential regulator of bone maturation.
 GIP knockouts are more susceptible to obesity because they are less responsive to the GH and IGF-1 axis.

-Mouse GIP active ELISA kit is a procedure intended for detecting in vitro quantitative levels of mouse active form gastric inhibitory polypeptide (GIP active form, GIP [1-42]) using plasma samples.
+Mouse GIP active ELISA kit is a procedure intended for detecting in vitro quantitative levels of gastric inhibitory polypeptide (GIP active form, GIP [1-42]) using mouse plasma samples.
 This assay has a minimum sensitivity detection limit of 1.5 pg/ml.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

 - Antibody Coated Plate: Mouse anti GIP (1-42) monoclonal antibody.